 Some tours don’t always join swimmers in the water, so if this is important for you – which it was for me – do make sure you check this before deciding.

-Francois – who lead our tour for the day – holds over 15-years diving experience too, so do know you will be in safe hands when booking your tour with Underwater Safaris.
+Francois – who lead our tour for the day – holds over 15-years diving experience and I honestly felt like I’d be in safe hands when booking the tour with Underwater Safaris.

 After arriving early morning at the meeting point, Robin helped us select our gear including a wetsuit and fins, followed by a formal safety and water briefing by Francois.
 I’ve been snorkelling before in other countries and in some instances, they hand over the gear and off you go.
 These guys however had a one-on-one checkpoint before we boarded the boat, ensuring we were each across the requirements and if there were any further concerns or questions – care factor 10+ (rather than next to none).